Master of Arts (M.A., 32 points) | Teaching of Social Studies | Arts and HumanitiesSkip to content Skip to main navigation

 - A&HW 6530 Curriculum development, research, and supervision

-Students should choose ONE of the following courses:
+Students should also take one of the following courses:

 - A&HW 5030 Diversity and the social studies curriculum